syntevo/docs/src/SmartGit/Manual/Installation/Company-wide-installation.md

 #### Note

 > Be sure to name the license file `license` in the `default` directory without any extension.
-> There are a couple of [system properties](../GUI/AdvancedSettings/System-Properties.md#license-userseat-tracking) related to SmartGit's license management.
+> There are a couple of [low-level properties](../GUI/AdvancedSettings/Low-Level-Properties.md#license-userseat-tracking) related to SmartGit's license management.

 To preconfigure only a subset of default options to custom values and leave initialization of other defaults to SmartGit, you may provide reduced versions of the settings `.yml` files in the `default` directory.